Nanangprasetya/Nanangprasetya/README.md

 ### Hello 👋, I'm Nanang Prasetya

-I’m from Indonesia and I have been working (Freelance) as a Software Developer especially in the Web/Mobile Development and UI/UX Designer for more than 3 year at Panemu Indonesia company. 🚀
+I’m from Indonesia and I have been working (Freelance) as a Software Developer especially in the Web/Mobile Development and UI/UX Designer for more than 4 year at Panemu Indonesia company. 🚀

-- 👀 I’m interested in Front End Developer and UIUX Designer
+- 👀 I’m interested in Automation Specialist (n8n) | Front End Developer | UIUX Designer
-- 🌱 I’m currently learning NextJs and AI
+- 🌱 I’m currently learning about AI Agent and Automation Specialist (n8n)
 - 💞️ I’m looking to collaborate on Panemu Indonesia
 - 📫 How to reach me [Telegram](https://t.me/biscuit_uiux)